FreeSlave/def2fgd/README.md

 ## Building from source

-The following directions are basically for GNU/Linux.
+The following directions are basically for GNU/Linux, but also applied to MinGW on Windows (see below).
 You need **make** and **g++**:

     sudo apt-get install make g++ # for DEB-based distros